wurmlab/2021-fire-ant-social-supergene-introgression/Genotyping/genotyping.md

 There are bams for 388 samples.

 Most of the samples (including all ingroup samples) consist of haploid male ants.
-There are XXX exceptions, which consist of pools of diploid workers.
+There are three exceptions, which consist of pools of diploid workers.
 These exceptions form some of the outgroup samples.

 ## Overview of protocol